 Who doesn’t have some walls to fill with art?! (ok, I might not have any left…) But do you want to pay big bucks for that abstract art?
 Or do you just want to be so proud and say you are now an artist?!
 Here is a way to create your own magic!
 I mean MAGIC!
-I am an artist, but this was so amazing, I could cover the world with these.
+I am an artist, but this Pendulum Art is so amazing, I could cover the world with these.
 Artistic talent not needed, so why not?

 You do not need very specific supplies.

-- String of some type
+- String or yarn of some type

 - I used a carabiner to allow detaching from the string for easier cleaning. (perhaps wire could also work)

 - You will need a surface for your painting.
 I used a canvas cloth like this, as they come in large sizes.
-Paper, premade canvases or boards can also work.
+Paper, pre-stretched canvases or boards can also work.
 I chose to have it stretched prior, however you could also create the art first and then crop your art out of the whole. (oh, wait!
 New idea; you could also make a multi-canvas arrangement).
 There are no rules here, just have fun.

-I like to share my tips, as I actually DO these projects.
-First tip; each paint has different density so you may want to practice on some newspaper first.
+Tip #1: each paint has different density so you may want to practice on some newspaper first.
 I like a solid flow line, however slower flow, thicker paint would make drips that form the pattern.
 You may not quite know what shape you will get.
 It’s like Spirograph in a sense.
 So much fun!
 Do notice all the newspaper and tarp to cover the floor.
 Plan to over-shoot the canvas.

-Another tip: try not to wriggle the vessel as you let it go as it will then give “wriggly” lines.
+Tip #2: try not to wriggle the vessel as you let it go as it will then give “wriggly” lines.
 If you are concerned you may use a pole rather than a string for more assurance of no “wigglies”.
 Gravity has a way of making the pattern so exact it’s mind-blowing!

 Alright, here is a video, but please don’t laugh…

-This larger canvas was lots of fun as well.
+This larger canvas of pendulum painting was lots of fun as well.
 And yes, grey again.
 If the pattern does not turn out as you like, just paint over it or use the current wet paint to smooth out a background colour.
 It is somewhat of an experiment, until you get the hang of it!
 But it is doing the work for you…